Hogsback Information | Conference Venues Hogsback | Conference Centres | Conferences Hogsback

 Click here for Conference Centres in Hogsback

-The area is known for indigenous forests, waterfalls and trout fishing.
-The large gardens in the surrounding area also include exotic plants from all parts of the Earth, and it is a popular destination and tourist attraction among both International and South African tourists.
-Apart from 'the Hogsback', the tallest peak in the area is the 1 954 m Gaika's Kop.
+Hogsback is a village in the Eastern Cape Province in the Amatola Mountains.
+The area is known for indigenous waterfalls, trout fishing and forests.
+The large gardens in the surrounding area also include exotic plants from all parts of the earth, and it is a popular destination and tourist attraction among both South African and International tourists.

-Hogsback is located roughly 30 km from Alice.
-Overall, it is in the Central-Southern part of South Africa, in the center of the Eastern Cape province, and is roughly half way in between the town of Alice and the village of Cathcart.
-Nearby towns include Seymour to the west, Fort Hare and Alice to the south, Cathcart, Whittlesea and the Waterdown dam to the north and Keiskammahoek to the east.
-However, travel east and west of the town is rare because there is little infrastructure and ridges/mountains to these sides.
+Nearby towns include Fort Hare and Alice to the south, Cathcart, Whittlesea and the Waterdown dam to the north, Keiskammahoek to the east and Seymour to the west.
+However, travel west and east of the town is limited because there is little infrastructure to these sides.

 Hogsback History